An introduction to Coxeter polyhedra: Introduction

 \subsection{Acknowledgments}

 Part of these notes were written during the year 2025 to prepare a minicourse on \emph{Hyperbolic manifolds constructed via Coxeter polyhedra} that I gave in Montreal and Ventotene, and a seminar at the Georgia International Topology Conference.
 I warmly thank the organizers of these conferences for providing excellent environments for research.
+I also warmly thank the referee for their comments and suggestions.

 All the figures in Section \ref{regy:section} are taken from Wikipedia Commons and are either in the Public Domain or have a CC BY-SA 3.0 License.
 Those with a CC License are: the green polyhedra in Figures \ref{regular:fig}, \ref{archimedean:fig} and \ref{Catalan:fig}, made by Cyp; the hyperbolic 3-dimensional tessellations in Figure \ref{H:fig} and \ref{Hsr:fig}, made by Roice3; Figure \ref{Truncated_cuboctahedron:fig} made by Watchduck; Figure \ref{Honeycombs:fig} made by TED-43; Figure \ref{gyrati:fig} made by Tomruen.